vrtmrz/obsidian-livesync/docs/settings.md

 You can check the connection by clicking this button.

 ### Check database configuration
-You can check and modify your CouchDB's configuration from here directly.
+You can check and modify your CouchDB configuration from here directly.

 ### Lock remote database.
 Other devices are banned from the database when you have locked the database.
-If you have something troubled with other devices, you can protect the vault and remote database by your device.
+If you have something troubled with other devices, you can protect the vault and remote database with your device.

 ## Local Database Configurations
 "Local Database" is created inside your obsidian.

 ### Batch database update
-Delay database update until raise replication, open another file, window visibility changed, or file events except for file modification.
+Delay database update until raise replication, open another file, window visibility changes, or file events except for file modification.
 This option can not be used with LiveSync at the same time.